charmi-doshi/charmi-doshi/README.md

 - 🤝 Always open to collaborating on interesting projects

-## 🎉 Fun Facts
+## 🎉 When I’m not busy tinkering with code and creating cool stuff, you’ll find me

-- 🎮 Favorite pastime: RPG video games
+- 🎮 Playing RPG video games
+- ✨scribbling down stories that may or may not end up as the next bestseller
-- 🎹 Playing the piano and writing short stories
+- 🎹 I also occasionally pretend to be a piano maestro.
 - 🛠 Lifelong learner, constantly exploring new tech

 ## 🌐 Socials: